dlwsdqdws/My_GO_Cookbook/README.md

 #### WaitGroup

+WaitGroup can help set 'sleep_time' accurately.
 WatiGroup can wait until all goroutines are executed and block the execution of the main thread until all goroutines are executed.
 WaitGroup has three methods:

 | method |                                      meaning                                       |
 | :----: | :--------------------------------------------------------------------------------: |